AirQA: A Comprehensive QA Dataset for AI Research with Instance-Level Evaluation: The Dataset

 \subsection{Evaluation Method}

 As mentioned in Section~\ref{sec:related_work}, most previous QA datasets depend on linguistics metrics and LLMs for assessment, favoring semantic coherence over factual correctness, which holds little value under current circumstances.
 While in our \dataset dataset, we mainly focus on judging the correctness of the answer as objective as possible.
 We notice that, though the answers to different questions vary, they share common features.
-For example, when answering questions related to quantitative comparison, we only care about the number itself, rather than wether LLMs form a complete sentence.
+For example, when answering questions related to quantitative comparison, we only care about the number itself, rather than whether LLMs form a complete sentence.
 In this case, the number is the ``scoring point'' of this question, which directly determines the quality of the answer.
 Inspired by the instruction following ability of LLMs, we adopt output reformatting by providing an answer format along with the question (as shown in Table~\ref{tab:example_type}), such as, ``\emph{Your answer should be a Python list of two floats, each rounded to 2 decimal places.}''.
+Our empirical check on \num{30} randomly sampled answers from Qwen2.5-3B-Instruct~\citep{qwen2.5} further shows that the model adheres to the answer format in over \num{90}\% of cases $(28/30)$, indicating that output reformatting is quite applicable in practice even for smaller models.
 In this way, we guide LLMs to output the scoring points we primarily concern with, benefiting the following evaluation.

-To evaluate scoring points of different kinds, we design $\numevalfunc$ Python functions.
-To support example-specific assessment, we complement them with optional keyword arguments (e.g. \texttt{ignore\_order} for list comparison).
-For each evaluation function, the final result will be either $0$ or $1$, representing wrong and right.
+To evaluate scoring points of different kinds, we design $\numevalfunc$ Python functions and complement them with optional keyword arguments (e.g. \texttt{ignore\_order} for list comparison) to support example-specific assessment.
+For each evaluation, the final result will be either $0$ or $1$, representing wrong and right.
 Based on whether they utilize LLMs for semantic judgment or not, and their functionalities, these functions can be classified into two types and six subtypes as shown in Table~\ref{tab:evaluation_metrics_detail}.
 An evaluation function is subjective if it involves LLMs, and is objective if not.
 Specifically, for logical functions, which combine multiple functions in one evaluation, the evaluation is classified as subjective as long as there is one subjective function.
 For subjective functions, we select GPT-4o-mini-2024-07-18 as the backbone model for its relative stability.
 More details of the functions can be found in App.~\ref{app:evaluation_function}.